See you in Ljubljana!

 Just say the word!
 Fill out the form below.

-Kindly note: Only medical professionals that will have attended the conference in person, are eligible for CME credits.
+Kindly note: Only medical professionals are eligible for CME credits.

-Will you make the recordings of the sessions available on the website?
+Will there be any recordings of the sessions available on the website?

 +

 Yes!
-Once the recordings have been edited for clarity, and any possibly sensitive/confidential parts have been removed, we will make them available online in a protected area, accessible by virtual and in-person attendees for a period of 4 weeks.
+Once these select recordings have been edited for clarity, and any possibly sensitive/confidential parts have been removed, we will make them available online in a protected area, accessible by in-person attendees and active members for a period of 8 weeks.

 I truly enjoyed the conference!
 How can I become a member/renew my membership?